-Our offshore email is hosted by Ocens.
-We pay $200 a year for a custom email address.
+We used to use offshore email hosted by Ocens.
+We paid $200 a year for a custom email address.
 While onboard Julia, we helped Susan and Tom set up their Ocens OneMail account, which allows them to check their regular gmail through the sat phone for $100 a year per email address.

-We received weather forecasts through our offshore email by SailDocs which we use to download GRIB files and then we view the files on a program called ZY Grib.
+We received weather forecasts through our offshore email by SailDocs which we used to download GRIB files and then we view the files on a program called ZY Grib.

 We only use the texting with other cruisers who also have the Iridium Go.
 Those text messages are free.
 Depending on the provider, whoever I text on a cell phone may be charged for texting with a satellite number.

 The Iridium handheld data connection tops out around 2400 bps.
 So remember those impossibly slow 14.4k modems?
 Yeah, ours will be even slower.
 If there was ever anything in life that may be able to teach me patience, this will likely be it.
 Fortunately, the use of an email service that provides compression will increase things somewhat, but there will be absolutely no broadband internet using this method.